codynova/react-llm-fiber/packages/engine-builtin/README.md

 ## Limitations

 - Tool execution supports one pass of tool calls and a single follow-up assistant turn.
 Recursive tool loops can be added later.
-- We don’t currently propagate tool_call_id back to the model in the second pass; many providers work fine with plain tool content for simple tools.
+- We don't currently propagate tool_call_id back to the model in the second pass; many providers work fine with plain tool content for simple tools.
 If you want strict OpenAI semantics, we can extend ChatMessage with an optional tool_call_id later.
 - Token/cost meta is best-effort; proxies vary in how/when they emit usage during streams.